About us

 - Sexual anxiety or guilt.

-- Sexual OCD (obsessive compulsive disorder), such a homosexual OCD and pedophilic OCD.
+- Sexual OCD (obsessive compulsive disorder), such as homosexual OCD and pedophilic OCD.

 - Sexual orientation difficulties.